-This recipe for slime, is a foolproof slime recipe for how to make slime with liquid starch.
+This recipe for slime, is a foolproof slime recipe for how to make a slime recipe with liquid starch.
 If you follow these directions, you’ll be able to learn how to make slime with liquid starch without any hiccups or mistakes.

-This foolproof slime recipe is one of our favorite sensory activities.
+This sta flo slime recipe is one of our favorite sensory activities.
 My preschooler and grade-schooler both love making slime.